naman14310/Interview_Prep/Coding Notes/linked list.md

 }
 ```

-Note: For removing duplicates from Unsorted List, create an unordered_set for keeping track of visited nodes.
-Also use prev pointer for logically deleting the node.

 #### 6. Remove Duplicates from Sorted List II
 Given the head of a sorted linked list, delete all nodes that have duplicate numbers, leaving only distinct numbers from the original list.
 Return the linked list sorted as well.